llvm/llvm-www/proposals/LP0004-project-governance.md

 The spirit of [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md) is to provide a framework to help the community arrive at a decision around contentious topics.
 As described the process does not follow a fully democratic process and it acknowledges the possibility that consensus cannot be reached.
 These are strengths of that proposal process and nothing in this proposal is intended to weaken that.

-Formal consensus processes (i.e. voting, surveys, etc) are _extremely_ difficult to execute on decentralized projects like LLVM, and not necessary for healthy community growth.
-Formal consensus is not a goal.
+Formal consensus and majority opinion (i.e. voting, surveys, etc) processes are _extremely_ difficult to execute on decentralized projects like LLVM, and not necessary for healthy community growth.
+Formal consensus or majority opinion are not goals.

 Consensus-seeking decision making instead focuses on efforts to build consensus and address concerns.
 It does not require that all concerns are addressed, nor that a full consensus is reached.
+It also does not require a majority approval.

-This proposal gives decision making authority to project governance structures defined below.
+This proposal gives the responsibility for facilitating consensus-seeking and last-resort decision making authority to project governance structures defined below.

 ### Role of Code Owners

 This proposal does not change the role of code owners as defined in the [LLVM Developer Policy](https://llvm.org/docs/DeveloperPolicy.html#code-owners).
 As stated in the policy: